careers-dna-analyst-990x358-v2

 DNA Analyst Certification and Licensure

-Unlike some professions, DNA analysts have no legal certification or licensure requirement.
-However, those who want to advance in their career may find it helpful to pursue professional certification after gaining some experience.
+Unlike some professions, DNA analysts do not require legal certification or licensure.
+However, after gaining some experience, those who want to advance in their careers may find it helpful to pursue professional certification.

 Laboratory certification is recommended to prove knowledge of procedures and policies for prospective employers.
 The American Society for Clinical Pathology (ASCP) offers board certification for medical laboratory technicians and other related positions.
 The ASCP details exam eligibility pathways and content on its website.